Manveer90/Portfolio/README.md

 ## 🌟 Credits

-This project was created with ❤️ by [Tarun Kaushik](https://portfolio-gamma-ten-f2g2346n1p.vercel.app/).
+This project was created with ❤️ by [Manveer Singh](https://portfolio-gamma-ten-f2g2346n1p.vercel.app/).
 If you like it, feel free to ⭐ this repository and share!